 Ms. Beale has served as a member of the Geneva Association Board from 2014 to 2018, a member of the UK Government's Financial Services Trade and Investment Board from 2015 to 2018, and a member of the London Mayor's Business Advisory Board from 2016 to 2021.
-She currently serves on the public company boards of NN Group N.V., Crawford and Company, and Mediclinic International plc, where she is Chair.
+She currently serves on the public company boards of NN Group N.V. and Crawford and Company, and previously served on the public company board of Mediclinic International plc, where she had served as Chair.
 Ms. Beale is a Chartered Insurer and studied economics and accounting at Newbury College, Berkshire, England.